AstarNetwork/astar-docs/docs/nodes/archive-node/binary.md

 ### Relay Chain snapshot

-If you run your collator it not only needs to sync the mainnet chain but also the complete relay chain from Kusama / Polkadot.
+If you run a collator it not only needs to sync the mainnet chain but also the complete relay chain from Polkadot/Kusama.
 This can take up to 3-4 days.
-You can also use a snapshot of Kusama/Polkadot.
-You can download this [here](https://polkashots.io/) and will save a lot of time.
+Alternatively, you can use a [snapshot of Polkadot/Kusama](https://polkashots.io/) to save a lot of time.

 :::caution
-know what you are doing when using snapshots!
+Only use snapshots if you are familiar with how to use them!
+You can learn more about Polkadot's snapshot services [**here**](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#database-snapshot-services).
 :::